EAGLE: Expert-Augmented Attention Guidance for Tuning-Free Industrial Anomaly Detection in Multimodal Large Language Models: Related work

 \subsection{Industrial Anomaly Detection}

-Existing approaches fall into two main categories. \textbf{Reconstruction-based methods}~\cite{Recon_1, jiang2024toward} train generative models to reconstruct normal images, flagging samples with high reconstruction errors as anomalies. \textbf{Feature embedding methods} leverage pretrained visual encoders to extract image features, employing memory banks~\cite{roth2022towards, Feture_embed_3} or student-teacher architectures~\cite{Feture_embed_efficientad, Feture_embed_ST} to model the feature space of normality.
-Anomalies are identified by measuring feature space deviations between test samples and normal prototypes.

-Recently, vision-language models (VLMs) have shown promise for IAD.
+Traditional deep learning-based IAD methods fall into two main categories. \textbf{Reconstruction-based methods}~\cite{Recon_1, jiang2024toward} train generative models to reconstruct normal images.
+During testing, anomalous samples differ from normal patterns and therefore cannot be accurately reconstructed, leading to higher reconstruction errors that are used to identify anomalies. \textbf{Feature embedding methods} leverage pretrained visual encoders to extract image features, employing memory banks~\cite{roth2022towards, Feture_embed_3} or student-teacher architectures~\cite{Feture_embed_efficientad, Feture_embed_ST} to model the feature space of normality.
+Anomalies are identified by measuring the deviation of test samples from normal data in the feature space.
+Recently, vision-language models have shown promise for IAD.
 Methods such as WinCLIP~\cite{jeong2023winclip}, AnomalyCLIP~\cite{zhou2023anomalyclip}, and PromptAD~\cite{li2024promptad} exploit pretrained models like CLIP for few-shot and zero-shot anomaly detection.
-However, these methods provide limited semantic explanations and interpretability for detected anomalies.
+However, all these methods provide limited explanations and interpretability for detected anomalies.